 How do I book into the clinic?

 Each family needs to do their own research first by visiting the web sites (see Contacts and Links page).
 If you have decided to give it a try then email ABR Asia (via their website or see below) and notify them of your intention, or email Paul Edmondson here in Perth (see below).
-Paul will be able to guide each family through the enrolment procedure.
-An enrolment form will be sent via email, which needs to be completed and sent to guarantee a placement for the next clinic.
+Paul will be able to guide each family through the enrollment procedure.
+An enrollment form will be sent via email, which needs to be completed and sent to guarantee a placement for the next clinic.